CRE FinOps Blog

 Read PostHow to Evaluate Lease Accounting Software for CAM Reconciliation

 ASC 842 compliance is table stakes.
-The real differentiator for property managers is whether the software handles operating expense recoveries, gross-up calculations, and CAM reconciliation — not just right-of-use asset amortization.
+The real differentiator for property managers is whether the software handles operating expense recoveries, gross-up calculations, and CAM reconciliation, not just right-of-use asset amortization.

 Read PostLease Accounting Standards ASC 842: What Changed for CAM Reconciliation

-ASC 842 didn't just move leases onto the balance sheet — it changed how CRE tenants account for variable operating expenses including CAM.
+ASC 842 didn't just move leases onto the balance sheet.
+It changed how CRE tenants account for variable operating expenses including CAM.
 Here's what the controller needs to know at year-end.

 Read PostLease Administration Fields That Drive CAM Accuracy

 Most CAM billing errors don't start in the reconciliation.
-They start in lease administration — when a field is captured wrong, left blank, or never updated after an amendment.
+They start in lease administration, when a field is captured wrong, left blank, or never updated after an amendment.

-Read PostLease Management Is the Upstream Dependency of Accurate CAM Billing
+Read PostLease Management Drives CAM Billing Accuracy

 Read PostNegotiating Lease Renewal CAM Strategy: Cap Resets, Exclusions, and Gross-Up Removal